Naturkosmetik

 2. BDIH - Cosmos Natural

-The BDIH seal was created by the German Association for Controlled Natural Cosmetics (BDIH).
-The seal has now become an international quality seal known as COSMOS Natural, which sets strict requirements for the naturalness of cosmetic products.
+The BDIH seal was established by the German Association for Controlled Natural Cosmetics (BDIH).
+Now known as COSMOS Natural, the seal has become an international quality seal that sets strict standards for the naturalness of cosmetic products.

 Cosmos Natural guarantees: